ASH Board of Trustees

 Professor Martin Jarvis OBE – Vice Chair

-Professor Jarvis is Professor Emeritus of Health Psychology, University College, and London.
+Professor Jarvis is Professor Emeritus of Health Psychology, University College London.
 He has been active in research into nicotine addiction, smoking cessation, and passive smoking for the past thirty years and is a member of the World Health Organisation’s Study Group on Tobacco Product Regulation and the Royal College of Physicians’ Tobacco Advisory Group.

 Dr Nicholas Hopkinson MA PhD FRCP